-Although retainage is not a requirement, many grantees have found it helpful to maintain 10 percent retainage from partial payments until after final inspection, in case of any unresolved problems.
+Although retainage is not a requirement, many subrecipients have found it helpful to maintain 10 percent retainage from partial payments, this percentage can be reduced to 5% at 50% completion.
+The retainage is withheld until after final inspection and receipt of any/all documentation required to be submitted, in case of any unresolved problems.
 See below for information on how retainage is addressed in the Final Payment.